rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 ## Description

-This DIP is limited to Classes and structs.
+This DIP is limited to classes and structs.
 A signature may have its instance stored on the stack, heap (via malloc for returning with scope) or heap via already constructed memory.

 Signatures by their very nature are dynamic.
 In this DIP they are always templated and any usage of them are inherently templated.